fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 #### FRI
 T. Bickham, “Eating the Empire: Intersections of Food, Cookery and Imperialism in Eighteenth-century Britain,” *Past & Present* 198, no. 1 (2008): 71–109.

+Presentations: Where do this week's articles converge and diverge?
 </div>